Moor- und Fehnmuseum Elisabethfehn

 How long should I spend visiting?

-A visit typically takes around 1.5 to 2 hours, allowing ample time to explore the exhibits and engage with staff.
+A visit typically takes around two to three hours to fully appreciate the exhibits and engage with the museum’s offerings.

 Is photography allowed?